Polkadot-Blockchain-Academy/pba-content/syllabus/5-Substrate/Transaction-Pool-Slides.md

 ## Jobs of the API

 * Make fast pre-checks
+* Give the transaction a priority
 * Determine whether the transaction is ready now or may be ready in the future
 * Determine a dependency graph among the transactions
-* Give the transaction a priority

 Notes:

 So we spoke earlier about the jobs of a transaction pool in general.
+Specifically the pre-checks and the priority
 Here is a more specific list of tasks that Substrate's TaggedTransactionPool does.

+The second two points are the new additions, and they are the duty of the "tags" after which the tagged transaction queue is named.

 The results of all of this are returned to the client side through a shared type `ValidTransaction` or `InvalidTransaction`

 ---v